csc-training/portable-gpu-programming/kokkos/docs/05-interoperability-kernels-tools.md

 - Custom implementations for special cases
 - Kokkos tools provides utilities for debugging and profiling
     - Used via `KOKKOS_TOOLS_LIBS` environment variable

+# Further topics {.section}

+# Further topics

+- Kokkos has a lot of features not discussed during this course
+- Asynchronous execution
+- Atomic operations
+- Hierarchical parallelism
+    - Create thread teams and parallelize also within the teams
+    - "scratch memory" within a team
+- Algorithms (random numbers, sorting, std algorithms, ...)
+- Task graphs
+- ...
+- See <https://kokkos.org/kokkos-core-wiki> for more details

+# Summary

+- Kokkos is a performance portable C++ programming ecosystem supporting various hardware architectures
+    - OpenMP, CUDA, HIP, ... backends
+- Kokkos abstracts the hardware into execution and memory spaces
+- Kokkos provides a multidimensional array data structure View that can reside on different memory spaces
+- Kokkos provides parallel dispatch operations that execute computational kernels in execution spaces